Systematic · Diversifying alpha · U.S. equities

 Machine learning

-Gradient-boosted trees over a forty-feature panel, walk-forward refit.
+Gradient-boosted trees over a 40-feature panel, walk-forward refit.

 Execution